Fri, 08/31/2007 - 01:46 pm

 - The 'fuzziness' slider affects how picky the tracer is about colors.
 You may have to adjust this setting for tracing to work.

-- Play with the gaps, jump threshold, and minimum range settings to deal with incomplete lines and other problems.
+- Play with the gaps, jump threshold, and minimum range settings (or step length, sweep angle and maximum gap settings for equal step mode) to deal with incomplete lines and other problems.

 - If needed, you could use interpolate to clean up your traced data.

 If you want to help Tracer to take the right path where traces cross one another, you can use the image editing button to touch up the image.
-Hold down the control key to paint pixels with the trace color, or the option key to paint with the background color.
+Hold down the control/command key and click with the mouse to paint pixels with the selected color.
 Expand the graph view for more detailed editing.
+Use command/ctrl and scroll to zoom in and out, hold the shift key to accelerate zoom.

-If tracing fails, be sure to try changing the fuzziness, jump threshold and gaps settings.
+If tracing fails, be sure to try changing the fuzziness, jump threshold/sweep angle, and gap settings.

 Current Project Release